MatteoF1/clone-record-mask/README.md

 Small Salesforce LWC which provides a generic, low-maintenance record mask which can be used in Screen Flows and allows to clone records while being in the context of a flow interview.

+## Open Tasks

+- Add video?
+- With reference also to technical notes, the js file requires refactoring because it is possible there is a better idea to dynamically load fields from the layout of the object we want to create and at the same time retrieve field values of the object we want to clone.

 ## Technical Requirements

 The LWC shall: